kennethpHN/core-code-from-scratch/week7/Monday-29-09-22/README.md

     return "Hello, " + this.greeting;
   }
 }

+Interface Word {                      // Interface
+  greeting: string;
+}

+function greet2(word: Word) {        // Function using the interface as a parameter return "Hello, " + word.greeting;
+}

 let greeter = new Greeter("world");   // Class Instantiaton
 console.log(greeter.greet()); // Calling the Method
+console.log(greet2(greeter)); // function using the object as parameter
 ```